dsbrown1331/aaai-2018-code/README.md

   - Use `make gridworld_basic_exp` to build the experiment.
   - Execute `./gridworld_basic_exp` to run.
 Data will be output to `./data/gridworld`
   - Experiment will take some time to run since it runs 200 replicates for each number of demonstrations.
 Experiment parameters can be set in `src/gridWorldBasicExperiment.cpp`.
-  -Once experiment has finished run `python scripts/generateGridWorldBasicPlots.py` to generate figures used in paper.
+  - Once experiment has finished run `python scripts/generateGridWorldBasicPlots.py` to generate figures used in paper.